devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/api-contract.md

 - structure and input values meet the contract limits;
 - algorithm is allow-listed for the structure;
 - arguments exactly match that algorithm's named arguments;
-- optional phase-2 state matches its versioned schema.
+- Phase 2 playback and algorithm-local state are rejected in the POC.

 The API generates `shareId`; clients cannot choose it.
 Retrying a timed-out create may produce another immutable snapshot.
 An idempotency key can be added later if duplicate rows become a practical issue.